 - Leave no trace by carrying out all your garbage.

-What to Bring: Hiking boots aren’t necessary but closed toe shoes with a sturdy sole are recommended because of the exposed roots and rocks on the trail.
+Gear and What to Bring: Hiking boots aren’t necessary but closed toe shoes with a sturdy sole are recommended because of the exposed roots and rocks on the trail.
 Hiking poles aren’t needed unless you prefer hiking with them.

 Nearby Hikes and Places to Visit